Who can be an Exhibitor?

 - No more than two representatives may staff a table at one time.
 Exhibiting representatives should remain behind their tables and keep aisles clear.

 - STEM College and Career Fairs provide table top exhibit set-up without pipe and drape.
 Exhibitors are encouraged to bring their own branded tablecloths.
 Displays should not exceed the parameters of the table (standard table size is six feet) or obstruct the view of adjacent tables.
-Displays should not be higher than 20 inches tall.

 - Distribution of literature, demonstrations, visual aids, and models are restricted to the table’s surface (e.g. no drones, hoverboards, etc.).
 Aisles must be kept completely clear of materials and displays.